Modern Slavery and Human Trafficking Statement – 2020/21

 BEIS Supplier Data Analysis

-In the meantime, without the 2018/19 or 2019/20 data available for comparison, UK SBS have introduced a commercial intelligence section on the supplier portal to indicate a Modern Slavery (red, amber, green) RAG Status to provide an alert system to our UK SBS procurement professionals when working with high risk suppliers.
-This will promote increased visibility when working with our suppliers in the future.
+In the meantime, without any available data since 2017/18 for comparison, UK SBS have introduced a commercial intelligence Modern Slavery (red, amber, green) RAG assessment, to provide an alert system to procurement professionals when working with high-risk suppliers.

 Modern Slavery Training

 UK SBS has developed, in conjunction with UK Research and Innovation (UKRI), a bespoke training package, aimed primarily at Procurement, ISS Supplier Integration and Management, recruitment and onboarding teams (approx. 120 employees), all of which are directly involved in supply chain management and / or the procurement process or other high-risk areas.
 The Risk, Information and Security Compliance, Corporate HR and Executive teams are also required to undertake the training.
 As at the date of this statement, 88% had completed the training.
 Due to internal demand, the training will be made available

 to all UK SBS employees to complete if they wish to later in 2021.

 An annual awareness campaign to all UK SBS employees will also be launched in 2021 to help increase understanding of modern slavery, identify key indicators of potential modern slavery and highlight where to find further information or to report suspected incidents.
 UK SBS will look to support this campaign with a ‘learn over lunch’ style event with an external speaker.

 UK SBS continues to identify and address risks of modern slavery within its operations and supply chain throughout the COVID-19 pandemic via those actions mentioned within this statement.
 The health and safety of UK SBS employees is of utmost importance to the Company, with local and national government guidelines and policies on social distancing and payment of statutory sick pay implemented where applicable.